Koshmaar/simple-flashcards/README.md

 # Flashcard file format

-The flashcard file format is json, with simple structure of main dictionary, and each flashcard is another dict, with two keys, "question" and "answer".
+The flashcard file format is json, with simple structure of list, and each flashcard is dict, with three keys, "id", "question" and "answer".

 Optional key is "category".

-There is attached file harvest.js which creates sample file.
+There are attached sample harvest js files, which take content from html websites to create sample file.

+# Characteristic

+Simple, and therefore very adaptable.
+Doesn't use any non-standard python libraries - so no venv or dependencies installation needs.
+Uses Python 3.6+ compatible syntax.
+It's free :)

 # TODO
-+ make it possible to download flashcard files from internet, for easy sharing
-+ change dictionary with keys, to array
-- allow user to flag questions which he failed, and the program would return to them more often (even accross restarts)
+ - remember failed questions (even accross restarts)
 - stronger typing: FlashcardDb and Flashcard classess
 - make it support DMOC type of questions (line by line rendering), when answer is in list format
 - make "answer" store the potential answers, and new field "correct" would store the correct answer
 - add mode for interactively adding new questions
 - add ability to tag questions (better than categorization?)

+## Done
++ make it possible to download flashcard files from internet, for easy sharing
++ allow user to flag questions which he failed, and the program would return to them more often
++ change dictionary with keys, to array